bndry-co/workflow-telemetry-action/README.md

+## ⚠️ REPOSITORY ARCHIVED ⚠️

+**This repository has been archived and is no longer maintained.
+We have moved to [Blacksmith](https://www.blacksmith.sh/) for CI/CD observability and performance optimization.**

+**Please visit [https://www.blacksmith.sh/](https://www.blacksmith.sh/) for the latest tools and solutions.**

+---

 # Workflow Step Telemetry Action

 A GitHub Action that instruments GitHub Actions workflow steps and sends distributed traces to Honeycomb for CI/CD observability.
 This action tracks step performance, timing, and status.